Gilad Boy

 Famous people named Gilad

-Gilad Shalit is an Israeli soldier who was captured by Hamas in 2006 and held for over five years.
+Gilad Shalit is a former Israeli soldier best known for being captured by Hamas and held for five years before his release in a prisoner exchange.

 Fictional characters named Gilad